2nd Amendment of

 Dealing with the several 'gun owner' points listed above would be a grand start.

-It may be difficult to prevent another Virginia Tech or Columbine, but certainly we should be doing some things to make it at least punishable to provide weapons to drug dealers in Mexico --- and make it far from a slap on the wrist.
+It may be difficult to prevent another Virginia Tech or Columbine, but certainly we should be doing some things to make massacres much less likely (as Australia and New Zealand have done, see links above) --- and at least make it punishable to provide weapons to drug dealers in Mexico --- and make the punishment far from a slap on the wrist (make it prison time).

 To return to a previously visited web page location, click on